Dramma lirico by Giuseppe Verdi

 World premiere on February 15, 1845 at the Teatro alla Scala

 The dramatic life story of Joan of Arc has inspired countless artists over the centuries.
 Composed in barely four months, the score of “Giovanna d’Arco” gives us an insight into an ambitious Giuseppe Verdi who is looking to experiment and innovate, achieving colourful orchestration, rousing choruses and daring vocal writing.
-This is his fifth opera at Teatro alla Scala, following the two big success of “Nabucco” and “I Lombardi”.
-It was ecstatically received by audiences.
-The historical character is presented to us as a combination of historic precision mixed with significant elements of poetic license, the most notorious of which is that his heroine dies on the battle field instead of being burned at the stake as happened in reality.
+This is his fifth opera at Teatro alla Scala, following the two big success of “Nabucco” and “I L received by audiences.
+The historical character is presented to us as a combination of historic precision mixed with significant elements of poetic license, the most notorious of which is that his heroine s of which is that his heroine dies on the battle field instead of being burned at the stake as happened in reality.
 The love of King Charles for her is the other important original trait of the operatic story.

 Charles VII, “the king with no kingdom” as France was in the hands of the British Royalty, describes a dream he had of the Virgin Mary instructing him to finally surrender to the English army.
 Meanwhile, in a mysterious forest that is believed to be the home for witches, Giacomo prays for his daughter who has been praying to become a warrior for the French army.
 In the same forest there lies a sacred chapel by a giant oak tree and Charles arrives to lay down his weapons, while Giovanna finds him when waking up from a dream about leading the French army to victory.
 In the dream, she heard the voices of demons, that tempted her, and angels that warned her to protect her heart from earthly love.
 She gains the approval of the King to join and lead the army, but her father thinks she has sold her soul to the devil.